-Kenyon College is committed to supporting students with disabilities with reasonable program accommodations to provide equal access.
-Program details for housing, meals and emotional support animals (ESAs) as well as related forms can be found below.
-Students should refer How to Request a Program Accommodation for step-by-step instructions and deadlines.
+Kenyon is committed to supporting students with disabilities with reasonable program accommodations to provide equal access.
+Policy details for housing and/or parking registration, meals and emotional support animals (ESAs) and related forms can be found below.

 Kenyon believes that a major feature of attending a residential college is the opportunity for all students to live with one another.
 As such, all students enrolled at Kenyon are required to live in College housing and enroll in the meal plan.
 Given the logistical challenge related to preparing housing assignments for the entire student body, Kenyon requires students with disabilities who require a reasonable housing accommodation to affirmatively request a housing accommodation within the established deadlines.